The impact of strong feedback on galaxy group scaling relations: Results

 \subsection{Modelling selection effects}

 A key point in the comparison between the X-GAP groups and the FLAMINGO predictions is the potential impact of selection effects on our sample.
-Indeed, in case our selection procedure preferentially includes X-ray bright systems and misses an important population of low-luminosity systems, the \lxt~and \lxm~relations of the selected systems is expected to be biased with respect to the mean relation.
+In case our selection procedure preferentially includes X-ray bright systems and misses an important population of low-luminosity systems, the \lxt~and \lxm~relations of the selected systems will be biased with respect to the mean relation.

 To assess the impact of sample selection on the retrieved scaling relations, we ran Monte-Carlo simulations to study the expected properties of the selected samples in the various FLAMINGO runs.
-To this end, we drew objects from the halo mass function, generated observable properties given the median relations and their intrinsic scatter (B24), and applied the survey selection function.
-We used the public code \texttt{colossus} \citep{Diemer:2018} to compute the halo mass function in the fiducial FLAMINGO cosmology, and randomly drew a set of halo masses given the SDSS survey area (7,480 deg$^2$) and the redshift range of interest ($0.01<z<0.05$).
-We then assigned a luminosity and a temperature to each halo using the FLAMINGO scaling relations, assuming a log-normal intrinsic scatter from B24.
-We applied an upward correction of 0.1 dex to the luminosities to account for the contribution of projected gas along the line of sight, which corresponds to the projected contribution of a beta-model with $\beta=0.4$ typical of galaxy groups \citep[e.g.][]{Spinelli:2025}.
-Finally, for each simulated system, we used the AXES selection function to calculate the detection probability, and populated the selected sample through rejection sampling.
+We drew objects from the halo mass function, generated observable properties given the median relations and their intrinsic scatter (B24), and applied the survey selection function calibrated in S25 from full SDSS and RASS mocks.
+We used the public code \texttt{colossus} \citep{Diemer:2018} to compute the halo mass function, and randomly drew halo masses within an area equivalent to SDSS (7,480 deg$^2$) and the redshift range of interest ($0.01<z<0.05$).
+We then assigned a luminosity and a temperature to each halo using the FLAMINGO scaling relations, assuming a log-normal intrinsic scatter.
+We applied an upwards correction of 0.1 dex to the luminosities to account for the contribution of projected gas along the line of sight, which corresponds to the projected contribution of a beta-model with $\beta=0.4$ \citep[typical of galaxy groups, e.g.,][]{Spinelli:2025}.
+Finally, we used the AXES selection function to calculate the detection probability, and populate the selected sample through rejection sampling.
 We then applied the X-GAP selection criteria (see Sect. \ref{sec:sample} and Eq. \ref{eq:lxsel}) to extract mock X-GAP-like samples.